taras-dzyk/deep-learning-image-processing/README.md

 Both are using binary classification approach where 1 - crocodile and 0 - all other images

 # How to run
-You will need python 3.11
+You will need poetry and python 3.11

 ```
 poetry env use 3.11.8